Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerFormWindowInterface-c.rst

 .. sip:class-description::
     :status: todo
-    :brief: Allows you to query and manipulate form windows appearing in Qt Designer's workspace
+    :brief: Allows you to query and manipulate form windows appearing in Qt Widgets Designer's workspace
-    :digest: ca276844e81d689f9bd2a637d4824b60
+    :digest: b5d2d8b268c9e55fcfd021bb4db43714

-The :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface` class allows you to query and manipulate form windows appearing in *Qt Designer*'s workspace.
+The :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface` class allows you to query and manipulate form windows appearing in Qt Widgets Designer's workspace.

 :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface` provides information about the associated form window as well as allowing its properties to be altered.
-The interface is not intended to be instantiated directly, but to provide access to *Qt Designer*'s current form windows controlled by *Qt Designer*'s :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowManagerInterface`.
+The interface is not intended to be instantiated directly, but to provide access to Qt Widgets Designer's current form windows controlled by Qt Widgets Designer's :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowManagerInterface`.

 If you are looking for the form window containing a specific widget, you can use the static :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface.findFormWindow` function:

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-lib-tools_designer_src_lib_sdk_abstractformwindow.py
     :lines: 54-55

-But in addition, you can access any of the current form windows through *Qt Designer*'s form window manager: Use the :sip:ref:`~PyQt6.QtDesigner.QDesignerFormEditorInterface.formWindowManager` function to retrieve an interface to the manager.
-Once you have this interface, you have access to all of *Qt Designer*'s current form windows through the :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowManagerInterface.formWindow` function.
+But in addition, you can access any of the current form windows through Qt Widgets Designer's form window manager: Use the :sip:ref:`~PyQt6.QtDesigner.QDesignerFormEditorInterface.formWindowManager` function to retrieve an interface to the manager.
+Once you have this interface, you have access to all of Qt Widgets Designer's current form windows through the :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowManagerInterface.formWindow` function.
 For example:

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-lib-tools_designer_src_lib_sdk_abstractformwindow.py
     :lines: 60-68

-The pointer to *Qt Designer*'s current :sip:ref:`~PyQt6.QtDesigner.QDesignerFormEditorInterface` object (``formEditor`` in the example above) is provided by the :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface.initialize` function's parameter.
-When implementing a custom widget plugin, you must subclass the :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface` class to expose your plugin to *Qt Designer*.
+The pointer to Qt Widgets Designer's current :sip:ref:`~PyQt6.QtDesigner.QDesignerFormEditorInterface` object (``formEditor`` in the example above) is provided by the :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface.initialize` function's parameter.
+When implementing a custom widget plugin, you must subclass the :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface` class to expose your plugin to Qt Widgets Designer.

 Once you have the form window, you can query its properties.
-For example, a plain custom widget plugin is managed by *Qt Designer* only at its top level, i.e. none of its child widgets can be resized in *Qt Designer*'s workspace.
-But :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface` provides you with functions that enables you to control whether a widget should be managed by *Qt Designer*, or not:
+For example, a plain custom widget plugin is managed by Qt Widgets Designer only at its top level, i.e. none of its child widgets can be resized in Qt Widgets Designer's workspace.
+But :sip:ref:`~PyQt6.QtDesigner.QDesignerFormWindowInterface` provides you with functions that enables you to control whether a widget should be managed by Qt Widgets Designer, or not:

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-lib-tools_designer_src_lib_sdk_abstractformwindow.py
     :lines: 73-74